antler-hat/video-card-importer/README.md

 ## Acknowledgments

 - Built with SwiftUI
-- Designed for Canon camera users
+- Designed for AVCHD camera users
 - Inspired by the need for a simple, modern video import tool